Sarah Elmira Shelton: Second relationship with Poe

 The wedding never took place; after Poe said goodbye to her, he left Richmond on September 27, 1849, and died mysteriously only two weeks later in Baltimore.
 Royster recalled her last moments with him: "He came up to my house on the evening of 26 Sept. to take leave of me.–He was very sad, and complained of being quite sick...
 I felt so wretched about him all of that night, that I went up early the next morning to enquire after him, when, much to my regret, he had left in the boat for Baltimore."
 On his deathbed, Poe mentioned a wife he had in Richmond, possibly referring to Royster.
-Biographer John Evangelist Walsh suggests that Royster's brothers were responsible for Poe's mysterious death.

 Royster later said that she would not "have married him under any circumstances".
-A letter Royster wrote to Poe's mother-in-law Maria Clemm, however announced that she was ready to accept her as her own mother-in-law.
+A letter Royster wrote to Poe's mother-in-law Maria Clemm, however, announced that she was ready to accept her as her own mother-in-law.
 In her letter, she also referred to Poe as "the dearest object on earth" to her.
+Writer John Evangelist Walsh suggests that Royster's brothers were responsible for Poe's mysterious death.

 Later life

 After Poe's death, Royster refused to speak about him or her relationship, bluntly denying all requests and living a relatively reclusive lifestyle.
 In 1875, she finally granted an interview to local sculptor Edward Valentine, as a response to a Poe biography written by John H. Ingram.
 In this conversation, she vehemently denied ever having been engaged to Poe.

 In June 1884, however, she privately admitted to Dr. John Joseph Moran, Poe's attending physician at the time of his death, that she and Poe had been engaged.

 Royster died on February 11, 1888, and her obituary, published on the front page of the Richmond Whig on February 12, bore the heading "Poe's First and Last Love".